mnrkbys/macosac/README.md

 ## Convert DMG to E01

-If you collected artifacts into DMG file (use option "dmg" or "ro-dmg"), you can convert the DMG file into E01.
+If you collect artifacts into a DMG file (using option "dmg" or "ro-dmg"), you can convert it into E01.

 ```bash
 $ brew install libewf